-Our journey will take us to Hanoi, Dien Bien Phu, Sapa, Hue, My Son, Hoi An and Saigon.
+Our journey will take us to Hanoi, Ninh Binh, Dien Bien Phu, Sapa, Hue, My Son, Hoi An and Saigon.

 Graham Greene’s The Quiet American, Duong Van Mai Elliott’s Sacred Willow and Nguyen Qui Duc’s Where the Ashes Are, tell three different tales of Vietnam’s modern history.
-The insights of these authors will give context to this unique travel experience.
-This is not a “literary” tour.
+The insights of the authors will give context to this unique travel experience.
 Our shared reading will help to tell the stories of the places we visit.
 We’ll travel and read beyond these books too.

-Mark Bowyer, our tour designer and tour leader, has explored Vietnam like few outsiders.
-He first visited in 1990 when the country was first opening up to the world after decades of war and hardline communism.
-He’s been writing about and photographing Vietnam ever since.
+Mark, our tour designer and tour leader, has explored Vietnam like few outsiders.
+He first visited in his mid-twenties in 1990 when the country was opening up to the world after decades of war and hard-line communism.
+He loved the place so much he started a successful travel company based in Saigon in 1993.
+He’s been travelling, writing about and photographing Vietnam ever since.

 From history, culture, language, down to every day experiences with people he has encountered, few foreigners have Mark’s knowledge and insights.

 2018 will mark 25 years since Mark first led a tour through Vietnam in 1993.